-Designing and implementing Nature-Based Solutions on a scale that delivers economic, environmental and social co-benefits, while also building resilience and benefiting biodiversity is complex with many different issues to consider.
-In response to this uncertainty, Connecting Nature has developed a process tool to help cities and other organisations navigate the path towards implementation of Nature-Based Solutions on a large scale: the Connecting Nature Framework.
+In response to this uncertainty, Connecting Nature has developed the Connecting Nature Framework a process tool to help cities and other organisations navigate the path towards implementation of naturebased solutions on a large scale.
 The Framework identifies three distinct phases of development for a nature-based solution: planning, delivery and stewardship.
 Throughout each phase there are seven separate elements that cities and other entities need to consider when shaping their individual nature-based solution: technical solutions, governance, impact assessment, finance, entrepreneurship, co-production and reflexive monitoring.

+Nature-Based Solutions benefit biodiversity and support the delivery of a range of ecosystem services.
 Cities may choose to start with any element of the Framework process and consider the others in the order that suits their context.
 What emerges from the Framework process is a comprehensive 360° overview of each stage of development of the nature-based solution.
-Guidebooks To assist you in developing your nature-based solution, Connecting Nature has produced a series of guidebooks.
+Guidebooks To assist you in developing your nature-based solution, Connecting Nature has produced a series of mini guidebooks.
 The overall Connecting Nature Framework Guidebook is a good starting point.
 There is also a guidebook for each element of the framework process describing the implementation steps and providing case studies to show how it works in practice.
-A step-by-step how-to manual on the Connecting Nature What is a Nature-Based Enterprise?
+A step-by-step how-to manual on the Connecting Nature Framework process is also available.
+All the Connecting Nature guidebooks and the manual may be downloaded from www.connectingnature.eu.
+What is a Nature-Based Enterprise?